JPricey/handy-solver/README.md

 A solver and web UI written in Rust for the very clever [Handy Brawl](https://boardgamegeek.com/boardgame/362692/handy-brawl) print & play card game by Igor Zuber.

 ## Usage
-See v0 of the web UI [here](https://jpricey.github.io/handy-solver/).
+Find the web UI [here](https://jpricey.github.io/handy-solver/).

 See sections below for using the CLI

 ## A-Star Solver

-The A-Star solver is built to solve standard game states of 9 cards with a single hero type vs a single enemy type.
-This solver does not guarantee optimal solutions, but if a state can be solved it's pretty good at finding a solution, and will attempt to find a faster solution once found.
+The A-Star attempts to find the quickest victory it can from a given game state.
-States can be input starting with an exact pile string, or generated randomly for a given matchup.
+States can be input starting with an exact game state, or generated randomly for a given matchup.
 See below for invocation examples.

 ### Pile Input Mode
 An exact start state can be supplied with the `--pile` argument, followed by a pile state string.
-A pile is a list of cards.
-A card is a card number, optionally followed by a card face (`A`, `B`, `C`, `D`).
+A pile is a list of cards, where a card is a card number, optionally followed by a card face (`A`, `B`, `C`, `D`).
 If no card face is given, `A` is defaulted to.
 Lowercase faces are accepted.
 Pile strings are read left to right, with the leftmost card representing the top card.

 ### Class Input Mode